fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [MG-Cloudflow/Intune-Toolkit](https://github.com/MG-Cloudflow/Intune-Toolkit) - The Intune-Toolkit offers a basic & user-friendly interface to connect to Microsoft Graph, manage policy assignments, and handle backup and restore operations
 - [fscorrupt/Posterizarr](https://github.com/fscorrupt/Posterizarr) - 🖼️ Automated poster maker for Plex/Jellyfin/Emby.
 - [ugurkocde/IntuneBrew](https://github.com/ugurkocde/IntuneBrew) - IntuneBrew is a PowerShell-based tool that simplifies the process of uploading and managing macOS applications in Microsoft Intune.
 It automates the entire workflow from downloading apps to uploading
 - [itm4n/PrivescCheck](https://github.com/itm4n/PrivescCheck) - Privilege Escalation Enumeration Script for Windows